 Sedona Cactus was the very first Sedona landscape painting I did when I first arrived here in Sedona.
 So I thought that Sedona Cactus was an appropriate name to call this prickly pear cactus.
 When coming here, I decided to do art fairs, and that’s where I completed this image.
 Offered were Sedona Art Prints.
 Have you ever attended an art fair where the artist has a sign that reads “do not talk to Artist”?
 Well, my sign read, “Please talk to the artist”!

 Sedona Cactus – Prickly Pear Effects

-Sedona Cactus was actually my very first landscape painting I did when I first arrived here in Sedona, so I thought that Sedona Cactus was an appropriate name.
-As an artist, we are always learning new ways to create new wall art.
-Taking workshops and having other artist critique our art is the way to see my paintings in a different light.
+I’m always learning new ways to create original wall art to convert to canvas prints as an artist.
+Taking workshops and having other artists critique my art is how to see my paintings differently.
 The prickly pear effects were done using a hairdryer to “chase” the color around.
-What is cool about creating wall art in watercolor is that after it is professionally photographed, I then give my suppliers the digital files, usually 100 megs and larger in 300 dpi for the best reproduction possible.
-Using only archival materials like ink and substrates to produce fine art prints in many different versions, canvas prints, metal prints and paper.
-The original framed watercolor is still available.
-Get it today!
+This technique was used here too.
+What is cool about creating wall art in Watercolor is that after having it photographed, I then give my suppliers the digital files, usually 100 megs and more significant at 300 dpi for the best reproduction possible.
+Using only archival materials like ink and substrates to produce beautiful Sedona landscape art prints in many different versions, canvas prints, metal prints, and paper.